The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The Princess looked helpless.
 "But to always be alone…"

 "Of course, there are other ways too," she said.
 The Princess said nothing.
 The Queen turned back to the mirror.
 "Go and rest.
 You've had a long day.
-There are longer days ahead of you.
-Yes, we both need rest."
+There are even longer days ahead.
+Yes, we both need rest…"

 The Princess left her embroidery behind.
-She did not meet her stepmother's eye as she went.
-The Queen looked at the mirror, tears stinging.
-All of a sudden she flew to the door and ran into the corridor, catching up with the Princess just as she was passing the captain of the guard on the stairs.
+The Queen watched her go with the threat of tears stinging her eyes.
+All of a sudden, before she even really knew what she was doing, she flew to the door and ran into the corridor, catching up with the Princess just as she was passing the captain of the guard on the stairs.

 "Captain!" cried the Queen.
 "Arrest my daughter."

 The Princess whirled around; the captain gaped.
-The sentries and servants nearby cried out, their jaws slack.
+The servants nearby cried out.
+"Your majesty?" the captain said.

 The Queen put her hands on her hips.
 "Lock her in her chambers until I order her freed."